bong-o-hari/expense-tracker/README.md

 # expense-tracker
-APIs to track your monthly expenses and gain probable insights on your spending habits.
+Monorepo for an Android App to track your monthly expenses and gain insights into your spending habits.